 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

-The International Journal of High Performance Computing Applications publishes original research which captures the state of the art in simulation and modelling of complex phenomena across a spectrum of disciplines and the technologies that support those activities through original research papers and timely review articles.
+The International Journal of High Performance Computing Applications publishes original research which captures the state of the art in simulation and modelling of complex phenomena across a spectrum of disciplines and the technologies that support those activities through original research papers and timely survey articles.
 The journal emphasizes experiences with the use of large-scale, high performance computers and software techniques that apply to classes of problems, often across disciplines.
 Articles should focus such experiences and techniques, as well as methods for analysing and applying algorithms and solution schemes related to particular application areas.
 Articles that document the complexity of maximizing performance for real world applications are of particular interest.

 International Journal of High Performance Computing Applications carries out a non-blind peer review process where each manuscript is reviewed by at least two referees.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within 3 months of submission.